anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Security

-Notebooks and everything under /opt/ml/ and /tmp can be encrypted with a KMS key.
+* All files in `/opt/ml/` and `/tmp/` can be encrypted with a KMS key

-In transit, inter-node training communication can be encrypted, via console or API when setting up a training/tuning job.
+* In transit, *inter-node training communication* can be encrypted, via console or API when setting up a training/tuning job, which requires the creation of a VPC.
 Increases training time eand cost.

-To set up a private VPC, you will need to set up S3 VPC endpoints.
+Complies with regulatory requirements

-Notebooks are Internet-enabled by default, which can be a security issue.
-If you disable this, the VPC needs an interface endpoint (PrivateLink) or NAT Gateway and allow outbound connections for training and hosting to work.
+* Notebooks are Internet-enabled by default, which can be a security issue.
+If you disable this, the VPC needs an interface endpoint (PrivateLink) or NAT Gateway and allow outbound connections

-Training and Inference containers are also Internet-enabled by default.
-Network isolation is possible but this also prevents S3 access.
+* Training and Inference containers are also Internet-enabled by default.
+Network isolation is possible but this also prevents S3 access

-CloudWatch can log, monitor and alarm on:

-* Invocations and endpoint latency
-* Health of instance nodes (CPU, memory, etc.)
-* Ground Truth (active workers, how much they are doing)

----

-* Training: GPU instance types: P2, P3
-  * Training on spot instances: can save up a lot of money.
-Use checkpoints to S3 so training can resume in case the instance gets interrupted.
-Can increase training time
-* Inference: C4, C5 types
+### Inference

+* In production you can set up automatic scaling: set a scaling policy to define target metrics, min/max capacity, cooldown periods
+* SG automatically tries to distribute instances across AZs, but for this to work you need more than one instance.
+For that, deploy multiple instances for each production endpoint and configure VPCs with at least 2 subnets, each in a different AZ

-### Elastic inference
+#### Elastic inference

-* Accelerates DL inference, and cheaper than using a GPU instance
+* To accelerate inference, cheaper than using a GPU instance
 * Only works for Tensorflow, PyTorch and MXNet pre-built containers.
 ONNX can be used to export models to MXNet
 * Only works with custom containers built with EI-enabled Tensorflow, PyTorch or MXNet
 * Only works with image classification and object detection built-in algorithms
-* Add EI accelerators (ml.eia1.medium / large / xlarge) alongside a CPU instance or to notebooks

-In production you can set up automatic scaling: set a scaling policy to define target metrics, min/max capacity, cooldown periods.

-SG automatically tries to distribute instances across AZs, but for this to work you need more than one instance.
-For that, deploy multiple instances for each production endpoint and configure VPCs with at least 2 subnets, each in a different AZ.

-### Serverless inference
+#### Serverless inference

-* Serverless endpoints
-* Good option for infrequent or unpredictable traffic: it will scale down to zero when there are no requests
+* Serverless endpoints.
+Good option for infrequent or unpredictable traffic: it will scale down to zero when there are no requests
 * Specify container, memory requirement, concurrency requirement
-* Charged based on usage
-* Monitor via CloudWatch: ModelSetuptime, Invocations, MemoryUtilization

-### Inference recommender
+#### Inference recommender

 * Recommends best instance type and config for your model and deploys to optimal inference endpoint
 * Automates load testing, model tuning